riatelab/geoimport/README.md

 - [ESLint](https://eslint.org/) - Linter
 - [Prettier](https://prettier.io/) - Code formatter

-Please make sure to run these tools (`npm run lint` and `npm run format`) before submitting a pull request.
+Please make sure to run these tools (`npm run format` and `npm run lint`) before submitting a pull request.

 ## Testing

 Since this library is mostly targeting browser environments, the test suite uses [QUnit](https://qunitjs.com/) and runs in the browser.

-Run the tests by running `npm run test`, this will open your default browser and run the tests.
+Run the tests by running `npm run test`, this will open your default browser and run the tests (and since the tests are executed on the built file, don't forget to, run `npm run build` after making any change in the code and before running the tests).

 ## License